arielf/weight-loss/README.md

 Early in the process I started using machine learning to identify the factors that make me gain or lose weight.
 I used a simple method: every morning I would weight myself and record both the new weights and whatever I did in the past ~24 hours, not just the food I ate, but also whether I exercised, slept too little or too much etc.

-The format of the data collection file was very simple, essentially a CSV with 3 columns, Date, Weight, and Yesterday Food/actions:
+The format of the data collection file was very simple, essentially a CSV with 3 columns: *Date*, *Weight*, and *Yesterday's lifestyle/food/actions* as a bag of words (with optional weights, to express whenever I ate unusually little or unusually much of something):

     #
     # vim: textwidth=0 nowrap